composer/composer/doc/faqs/why-are-unbound-version-constraints-a-bad-idea.md

 This includes major versions breaking backward compatibility.

-Once a release of your package is tagged, you cannot tweak its dependencies anymore in case a dependency breaks BC - you have to do a new release but the previous one stays broken.
+Once a release of your package is tagged, you cannot tweak its dependencies anymore in case a dependency breaks BC - you have to do a new release, but the previous one stays broken.

 The only good alternative is to define an upper bound on your constraints,